Frequently asked Questions – Websites, WordPress and Divi builder.

 What is SEO?

 SEO – Search Engine Optimisation.
 It’s an umbrella term that means lots of things, but the aim is to have the optimum relevant content for your business and attract as many relevant visitors to your site over the competition.
-The most important stuff to make your site attract the right type of traffic is considering plenty of engaging and easy to read the content.
+The most important thing to make your site attract the correct traffic is considering plenty of engaging and easy-to-read content.
 A title, description and keywords also help you to get found by search engines such as Google.
 These words and sentences should be relevant to the traffic that would engage with your site.
 Plugins, content placement and backlinks also have an impact on optimisation.
-I use a plug in to populate relevant content into the description of your pages that helps direct the relevant searches to those pages.
+I use a plug in to populate relevant content into the description of your pages that helps direct the appropriate searches to those pages.
 This plugin also gives real-time feedback on how efficiently the SEO is performing.
-Some companies, mainly overseas will email you to offer a monthly SEO optimisation subscription.
-This can be costly (200-300 a month) and there are no guarantees.
-What they are probably going to do is write blogs and send traffic your way through various channels which are not necessarily scrupulous.
-Pretty much trying to cheat the system and make Google think you are more popular than you are, therefore aiming to rank your site higher on searches.
-Google is smart and always changing to keep up with these SEO tricks and scams.
-There are responsible SEO companies which I can recommend but it is very costly and you have to weigh up the cost versus the outcome.
-To get a real gauge of how your site is performing, statistical information can be generated through google analytics.
-This is another plugin that can be added to your site.
-My own site currently sits on the front page of most cities and graphic design searches in Australia.
-It has about 15,000 national views a month which translates to about 1 new phone call a week.
-It also has many overseas views but in smaller numbers.
+Some companies, mainly overseas, will email you to offer a monthly SEO optimisation subscription.
+Monthly services can be costly (200-500 a month).
+Many companies will include writing blogs and backlinks from other not necessarily ethical sites, such as Casino and Porn promotion sites.
+Bad backlinks can have a negative effect in the long term, so buyers beware.

 What Sunshine Design does to get you started.

-- Hosting – We can organise this at below retail cost per year through our shared plan. (currently $300 per year in advance).
+- Hosting – We can organise this at below retail cost per year through our shared plan. (currently, $320 per year in advance and one year is included as part of your website build).

-- SEO (Search Engine Optimisation) – Defining the Title, description and keywords that are relevant for search engines such as Google.
-These words and sentences must be relevant to the traffic that will be using your site.
+- SEO (Search Engine Optimisation) – Defining the Title, description, and relevant keywords for search engines such as Google.
+These words and phrases should be relevant to the traffic that will be using your site.

 - Title graphic – (this could be an existing logo) or can be created in Photoshop using your business name.
-Simple is best and websites work well with the logo in landscape…normally fitting along the menu bar.
+Simple is best, and websites work well with the logo in landscape… typically fitting along the menu bar.

-- Installation of the Elegant DIVI theme – this is the theme I use unless otherwise specified.
-It is tried and tested and easy to edit for new users.
+- Installation of the Elegant Divi theme – this is the theme I use unless otherwise specified.
+Divi Builder is tried and tested and easy to edit for new users.
 It retails for $70 but is included free of charge with your design.

-- Basic design – communicating your business with imagery and words that can be easily seen when the site opens.
-Less important information is shown via menus or by scrolling.
+- Less critical information in the hierarchy is shown via menus or by scrolling.
 Images can be in the form of animated sliders, a static folio etc

-- Contact details and links: email, address, maps will be added as required
+- Contact details and links: email, address and maps will be included as required to generate a better user experience and web traffic.

 Can I edit my own website once its finished?